Skip to content

 The Vocal Fry Spectrum

-Depending on from what pitch you will go into the vocal fry, how FAR you go into vocal fry, and whether you use rasp or not, the scream can sound quite different, ranging from creaky and quiet to chesty and literally screamed sounding, but also from atonal to tonal.
-But the most drastic difference is in from which vocal fold coordination (some refer to them as registers) you go into vocal fry inside of the scream: falsetto, reinforced falsetto / heady mix, chesty mix or yelling register / full chest.
-In this audio I will show you how the different ”vocal frys” sound.
-I go into the screams by compressing and under-pressurizing (less support and volume).
+Depending on from what pitch you will go into the vocal fry, how FAR you go into creaking, and whether you use distortion or not, the scream can sound quite different, ranging from creaky and quiet to chesty and literally screamed sounding, but also from atonal to tonal.
+But the most drastic difference is in from which vocal fold coordination (some refer to them as registers) you go into creaking inside of the scream: falsetto, reinforced falsetto / heady mix, chesty mix or yelling register / full chest.
+In this audio I will show you how the different ”creakings” sound like.
+I go into the screams by compressing and under-pressurizing (less support or volume).

 The Breathiness Route

-CAUTION: For most people this is much more difficult to execute properly than using vocal fry underneath their compression and rasp.
-I would advise you to follow the vocal fry route, unless you explicitly want the exact same sound I am showing with the breathiness utilizing fry screams.
+CAUTION: For most people this is much more difficult to execute properly than using creaking.
+I would advise you to follow the creaking route, unless you explicitly want the exact same sound I am showing with the breathiness utilizing fry screams.

 On its own the breathiness, the adduction of the vocal folds, sounds like a breathy voice, like added breathiness.
 While you use compression, it sounds like the characteristic white-noise type distortion of the Fry Scream.